-7. Wild animals have no place in the 21st century, so protecting them is a waste of resources.
-To what extent do you agree or disagree?
+7. Wild animals have 21st century, no place in the so protecting them is a waste of То what resources. extent do vou agree or disagree?

 8. Families who send their children to private schools should not be required to pay taxes that support the state education system.
 To what extent do you agree or disagree with this statement?